Researcher – History of the National WWI Museum and Memorial

 Curator of Education and Interpretation

-Lora Vogt has been with the Museum since 2011, engaging individuals of all ages – in Kansas City and internationally – in compelling learning on the causes, courses, consequences and enduring impact of WWI.
-Vogt graduated from the University of Missouri-Columbia and from Covenant Theological Seminary with a B.A. in History, a B.S. in Social Studies Education, a Masters in Education in Curriculum and Instruction and an M.A. in Educational Ministry.
+Lora Vogt has been with the Museum and Memorial since 2011.
+She leads the Global Education Initiative of the Museum, engaging millions of individuals in compelling learning on the causes, course, consequences and enduring impact of WWI.
+Vogt is a graduate of the University of Missouri-Columbia and Covenant Theological Seminary.
+She holds a B.A. in History, a B.S. in Social Studies Education, and two master’s degrees in Education.